 - Managing tree planters is very different than negotiating the costs of trees.

 - Negotiating the costs of trees is very different than marketing and selling plants and trees.

 - Marketing and selling plants and trees is very different than starting a landscape company with a $35 business license.

 - Starting a landscape company with that business license is very different than managing and building a successful landscape company.

 So how does one get from a $35 business license to having a million dollars in the bank, earned as a successful landscape contractor or other small business?
 Simple answer: Go backward through these pieces and requirements of our theoretical landscape business.
 If we try to skip all the steps between getting that $35 license and do nothing more than plant trees, the owner of the so-called company will never graduate beyond tree planter than owns their own job.
 Without management thinking, systems and development, it becomes quite difficult to jump from tree planter to rich person.

 The road to wealth and success as an entrepreneur is much more complicated than just getting some jobs.
 Just ask the millions of small companies in America that have been in business for years, yet are struggling to grow beyond an employee or two, or make enough progress to see a path to retirement.
 And ask the successful entrepreneurs in the world just how they did it.
 They were probably spending their time somewhere other than at the working end of a tool.

-Service Team of Professionals is a nationally renowned property damage restoration franchise.
+STOP Restoration is a nationally renowned property damage restoration franchise.
 Our franchisees bring exemplary water, fire, and mold restoration services to homes and businesses across America.
 Think you have what it takes to join our team?
 Then contact our team to learn more!